pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 Switch to the "payment providers" tab.
 The bank transfer plugin is displayed at the top of the page.
 It should be enabled by default.
-If it is enabled, it will have a green "✓ Active" tag and a white :btn:Disable: button.
+If it is enabled, it will have a green ":fontawesome-solid-check: Active" tag and a white :btn:Disable: button.
 If it isn't enabled, the tag will be missing and it will have a purple :btn:Enable: button.
 Make sure that the plugin is enabled.